tadone/tadone.github.io/docs/kubernetes/ingress.md

 ```

 ## Ingress Controller
+There are many types of ``Ingress controllers``, from the Google Cloud Load Balancer, Nginx, Traefik, Ambassador, and more.

-Example of NGINX ingress controller
+Example of NGINX ingress controller:
 ```yaml
 apiVersion: extensions/v1beta1
 kind: Deployment